dcdanny/dcdanny.github.io/csspublicityrep.md

 ValeFest ticketing is a horribly convoluted Guild mandated process that I've helped present a way to simplify.
 If ValeFest was actually going ahead this year, it would have been a much simpler process compared to last year.
 This experience dealing with the guild is an advantage on any society's committee!

-Apparently I'm also an amazing multitasker:
+Apparently, I'm also an amazing multitasker:
 <br>
 ![valefest_dan-clarke.jpg](/assets/css/valefest_dan-clarke.jpg)
 <br>